chelsea-designs/bird-search-and-rescue/README.md

     * Jinja/Django templating language was utilised to insert data from the database into the sites pages.
 It was also utilised to perform queries on different datasets.
 * HTML
     * HTML was used as the base language for the templates created for the site.

-#### Packages Used

 * Gitpod was used to develop the site
 * Git was utilised for version control and transferring files between the code editor and the repository
 * GitHub was utilised for storing the files for this project
 * Figma was utilised to develop wireframes for the site from which the design was based
 * Affinity Photo was used to adapt images for use within the site.
-* GraphViz was used to develop the database schema during development - I used this instead of a DB app due to the ease with which to document the actual field types rather than some of the online apps which don't include fields that are available.
+* GraphViz was used to develop the database schema during development.

 #### Resources Used

 * The Django documentation was used extensively during development of this project
-* The HTMX documentation was used as a reference source for the development of the HTMX features
 * The Django AllAuth documentation was used as a reference and a guide for implementing the package and its features.
 * The Code Institute reference material was used as a general reference for things that I had previously done during the course.
 * All other resources used are referenced where appropriate.

 ## Deployment
-A repository was setup in GitHub using the Code Institute Gitpod [full template](https://github.com/Code-Institute-Org/gitpod-full-template).
+A repository was setup in GitHub using the Code Institute Gitpod full template.
 Development was completed using Gitpod and code was regularly pushed back to the GitHub repository.
 The master branch of this repository is the most current version and has been used for the deployed version of the site.

-The current live website is hosted as a [Heroku](https://www.heroku.com) app, however the images and static files are hosted on an [AWS](https://aws.amazon.com) simple storage service (s3).
-[Stripe](https://stripe.com) is utilised for the management of financial transactions and [Gmail](https://google.com) is used for emails.
+The current live website is hosted as a Heroku app, however the images and static files are hosted on an AWS simple storage service (s3).
+Stripe is utilised for the management of financial transactions and Gmail is used for emails.
 The instructions in this section cover the process to set up and use these services.

 # Running the project locally
 To work on the project code locally a clone can be taken by following the steps below or downloading the files as a zip file.
 To see the options, open the desired repository and select the drop down menu button ‘Code’ (found under the repo name and above the list of files).

 ## Clone:
-To do this you will need Git for Windows installed (for other OS versions see [here]( https://git-scm.com/downloads)).
+To do this you will need Git for Windows installed.

 *   Open Git.
 *   Change the current working directory is required.
 On windows, by default, the files will be downloaded to the users file directory on the C: drive.